sedson/drawing-app/README.md

   * Create drawings and post them to an index page
   * View drawings on an index page
   * Click a drawing to see a show page that includes info about who made and edited the drawing
-  * Edit old drawings by drawin on top of them
+  * Edit old drawings by drawing on top of them
   * See an index page for each user of the app that will show the drawings made by that user

 ## Models